Depletion Of Microglia Exacerbates Postischemic Inflammation And Brain Injury

 Digital Object Identifier (DOI)

 Jin, Wei Na; Yu, Samuel Xiang; Li, Zhiguo; Li, Minshu; Wood, Kristofer; Gonzales, Rayna J.; and Liu, Qiang, "Depletion Of Microglia Exacerbates Postischemic Inflammation And Brain Injury" (2017).
-Neurobiology.
+Translational Neuroscience.
 136.